 But one thing is true . . .

 Once you know how to care for your jewelry in Mérida, you will feel more secure with your investment from costume jewelry to fine jewelry.

 Here are a few final tips after living here:

 - I keep a sandwich bag in my purse in case I need to take off a piece of jewelry while I’m out of the house.
 Mosquitoes are prevalent during certain times of the year and I don’t want repellent on my bracelets and rings.

 - I use an ultrasonic cleaner that I purchased on Amazon.
 While the tips included here are great, sometimes I still need heavier cleaning.

 - I’ve also noticed I need to give special attention to leather products.
 As you can probably guess, I love simple techniques.
 For leather, I use clove oil that I mix with a little water.
 I spray it on to my purses and shoes, give it a wipe down with a soft cloth and Voila . . . like new!

-- I store each piece of my jewelry in a small plastic bag specifically made for jewelry with an anti-tarnish strip, I have a small cabinet where I keep all of these baggies which is in a dark corner of my bedroom.
-The doors remain closed all the time.
+- I store some of my jewelry in small plastic bags specifically made for jewelry with an anti-tarnish strip.
+Also, I purchased a translucent plastic craft box where I also store rings and necklaces.
+Each section has an anti-tarnish strip.
+I keep all my jewelry in a drawer in my bathroom.
+I have a separate dressing area from my shower area.
 I’ve noticed my jewelry has stayed clean and tarnish free by adhering to these few simple steps.

 I love living in Mérida and in this tropical climate.
 It’s been a learning process getting used to doing things differently than I am accustomed to.
 At the end of the day, I look around and think to myself, there’s nowhere on earth I’d rather be than here.